 The fuel handling machine would be obliged to furnish the function served by the core component pots by having some sort of shroud, closable at the bottom that would be lowered into the sodium pool through one of the head ports.
 The shroud would be evacuated, presumably of argon or helium, drawing sodium up into the shroud, then a grapple would be lowered through the shroud, engaging the core assembly, the core assembly would be withdrawn into the sodium filled shroud, the lower valve would be closed, then the shroud containing the sodium covered core assembly would be fully withdrawn into the EVTM.
 Assemblies that are 7.19 in. across the flats will be 8.30 in. from corner to corner.
 Allowing 0.125 in. thickness for the shroud, the port diameter would be about 9 in. for a cross sectional area of 63.5 in.2, which compares with the core assembly cross sectional area of 44.77 in.2.
 There will be plenty of room on the head for these ports.
 The biggest complication with such a scheme is the UIS, which would interfere with access to the core assemblies.
 It would be necessary to design the UIS (as well as the suppressor plate) so that there would be access to the core assemblies below each port in the head.
 This would not have been a feasible approach on CRBRP since the UIS was obliged to provide backup hold-down for the core assemblies.
 There is no need for hold-down in the design approach herein proposed.
 The suppressor plate would also need to be supported from the rotating plug and have holes aligned with all the ports.
 Alternatively, the suppressor plate could consist of two parts, one connected to the fixed portion of the head and the other to the rotating plug.

 Since the rotating plug would probably be about 22 ft. or more in diameter to allow access to shield assemblies, space could probably be found for at least 50 of these ports.
 For the core design shown in figure 45, a minimum of 16 ports would be required.
 A number between 30 and 50 would probably prove adequate.
-Assuming a pattern could be found that would provide complete coverage of all the core assemblies, there would be no further need for the large rotating plug, eliminating the IVTM and allowing the reactor vessel to be shortened by another 12 ft.
-Elimination of the large rotating plug constitutes CRM 14.
+Assuming a pattern could be found that would provide complete coverage of all the core assemblies, there would be no further need for the intermediate rotating plug, eliminating the IVTM and allowing the reactor vessel to be shortened by another 12 ft.
+Elimination of the intermediate rotating plug constitutes CRM 14.
 A conceptual port pattern has been devised and is described in more detail in Appendix 2G.
-The pattern provides 32 ports and requires a tolerance of plus or minus 0.8 in.
+The pattern provides 32 ports and requires a tolerance of plus or minus 0.8 in. corresponding to a port diameter of 10.1 in.
 Seven of the ports access a single assembly (within the 1/12 core sector, therefore accessing 12 assemblies in the whole core) and can accordingly be reduced in diameter, if desired.
 Other patterns undoubtedly could be devised.

 The EVTM complexity is increased somewhat by the provision of the valved shroud and siphoning system.
 However, if the EVTM is operating fully within a refueling cell (described below), the shielding, which constitutes a great deal of the weight of the CRBRP EVTM, could be significantly reduced or eliminated.
 The shortened fuel assemblies should reduce the length of the machine an equivalent amount.
 The machine would have a short travel distance to the EVST and would not pass through an equipment hatch.

-It needs to be pointed out that for a core diameter of 22 ft., if two rotating plugs were to be used, the vessel diameter must grow to at least 44 ft.
-For two rotating plug refueling, the UIS needs to be rotated out of the way of the assemblies to be refueled.
-One might design the UIS so it does not cover the shield assemblies, but the point is that a reactor vessel diameter in the 30 ft. range is not consistent with two rotating plug refueling.
+It needs to be pointed out that for a removable assembly diameter of 22 ft., (the core diameter is 18 ft. and is surrounded by 2 ft of removable shield assemblies) if two rotating plugs were to be used, the vessel diameter must grow to at least 44 ft.
+For two rotating plug refueling, the Upper Internals Structure (UIS) needs to be rotated out of the way of the assemblies to be refueled.
+One might design the UIS so it does not cover the shield assemblies, but the point is that a reactor vessel diameter in the 30 ft. range is not consistent with two rotating plug refueling unless the UIS is eliminated.

 The SEFOR Refueling Approach